A: The U.S. Food and Drug Administration (FDA) recalls foods that have been contaminated by bacteria, foreign objects or undisclosed allergens.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A recall may follow an outbreak caused by salmonella or listeria.
-Or it may follow detection of a contaminant in a plant where food is processed, before it reaches humans, or mislabeling.
+A recall may follow an outbreak of food-borne illness, caused by food-borne pathogens such as salmonella or listeria.
+It may also follow detection of a contaminant in a plant or facility where food is processed, before it reaches humans or when it is mislabeled.

 Recall notices are usually specific, detailing the months in which the product was sold, the locations, the expiration dates and even parts of serial numbers.

-You usually know you’ve eaten a contaminated product by the symptoms that emerge.
+You usually know you’ve eaten a contaminated product by the symptoms that emerge after consumption.
 Some are mild, but allergic reactions to undisclosed dairy, nuts, eggs, gluten or soy can be quite serious.
-So can reactions to sulfite in those with sensitivity.
+So can reactions to sulfites in those with sensitivity.